b19kiit/TGS_IMS/docs/DB/index.md

 > - `Member.added` This represents UNIX Appx. time in milliseconds, when the user's Membership was created

-**WareHouse:** It represents nodes with label `WareHouse`, This entity makes TGS_IMS a fully integrated suit, It is the pivote of relation between the Users, Inventories & Stores/Storages etc. It ensured essentional isolation of data between multiple parties.
+**WareHouse:** It represents nodes with label `WareHouse`.
+This entity makes TGS_IMS a fully integrated suit, It is the pivote of relation between the Users, Inventories, Items & Stores.
+It ensured essentional isolation of data between multiple parties.

 It Stores {name, type, location, location_tags}